ska-sa/katgpucbf/doc/benchmarking.rst

 for lower core counts, the benchmark script may need to be tuned to provide sensible placement.

-The client machine will also need a few Python packages installed, including :mod:`aiohttp`, :mod:`asyncssh`, :mod:`numpy` and :mod:`prometheus_client` (it's easiest to just run the script then install whatever packages are missing).
+The client machine will also need a few Python packages installed; you can use :command:`pip install -r scratch/benchmarks/requirements.txt` to install them.
+You do not need to have katgpucbf installed.

 On the client machine, you will need to create a TOML_ file describing the servers you want to use.
 Each table in the TOML file describes one server.
 You